 In Nevada, the law regarding which people with past criminal convictions can and cannot vote has been confusing.
-Whether a person can vote depends on how many felony convictions they have, the category of the conviction(s), and whether they were honorably or dishonorably discharged from probation and in what year.
-For some, their voting rights will be restored once they complete their sentence, however, they will still need to submit documentation of that restoration when they register to vote.
-Many more people who are eligible to get their right to vote back after a conviction are required to petition the court to restore their rights - a process that many do not know about.
+Whether a person can vote depends on how many felony convictions they have, the category of the conviction(s), and in what year they completed their sentence.
+For some, their voting rights will be restored once they complete their sentence.
+Others who are eligible to get their right to vote back after a conviction are required to petition the court to restore their rights - a process that many do not know about.